WheatleyTheCore/Mask-Detector/README.md

 The structure of this project is kinda weird becuase it needs to meet the above requirements.

 Each file in the include directory is a class.
 The main file is in the src directory.

+## How it works

+Using Haar Cascades, it detects faces, and then looks for mouths within the areas it detects a face.
+If there is no mouth, we can assume something (probably a mask) is covering it.
+If there is a mouth, then the person is definitely not wearing a mask (unless they are wearing some kind of clear mask).

+Another way to do this would be to train a mask classifier using OpenCV, but honestly that sounded like a lot of work and I had other final projects to work on.